irmen/cx16rockrunner/README.md

 TODO
 ----

-- BUG: sometimes the center diamond spawned from a butterfly explosion cannot be picked up.
-See 0-test cave B.
 - BUG: explodingdash.bd cave 1 (or 0-test cave C) on the right side: the explosions keep restarting  into a giant column of flame caused by the way animations are done: they're global for the tile *type* (explosion in this case) and get restarted for all tiles that are still going in the animation.